namberino/vilang/README.md

 # NBLang: The Vietnamese Programming Language

-This is a fork of the [NIMBLE](https://github.com/namberino/nimble) interpreter.
-This fork aims to implement the NIMBLE programming language but with Vietnamese syntax
+This is a programming language with support for Vietnamese syntaxes.

 ```nblang
 lớp Tree